MrPickles/dotfiles/README.md

 artifacts where the distro version is missing or too old.
 Cargo remains available as an explicit override for the Rust-based CLI tools.

+### Neovim language servers

+LazyVim uses [Mason][] to install language servers and formatter/linter tools.
+Mason installs each tool through that tool's native package ecosystem, so some Neovim features depend on extra system runtimes beyond Neovim itself.

+For example, the Python LazyVim extra enables Pyright and Ruff by default:

+- Pyright is distributed as an npm package, so Mason needs `node` and `npm` to install `pyright-langserver`.
+- Ruff is distributed on PyPI, so Mason creates a private Python virtualenv for it.
+On Debian and Ubuntu, that requires the `python3-venv` package; plain `python3` is not enough.

+If Mason cannot install one of these tools, Neovim may still work when the command is already available globally on `PATH`, but fresh-machine setup is more reliable when the underlying runtimes are installed first.

 ## Setting up your Local Machine

 Your local machine will require configurations that need to be done at most